Complementary and Natural Healthcare Council: Funding

 Request was made for funding to be continued but this was dependent on satisfactory progress having been made, and as this was not the case official funding ceased in March 2011.

-The CNHC do not publish details of the number of registrants it has attracted, but these are certainly only a fraction of the target of 10,000 set in 2007 and it is unlikely that income from fees is currently sufficient to cover running costs.
+The CNHC publishes details of the number of registrants on its website, both the total and the number for each of the 18 therapies.
+While these are certainly lower than the target of 10,000 set in 2007 income from fees is currently sufficient to more than cover running costs.

 Criticism

 CNHC to tighten up on unjustified claims for which there is no evidence-base

 Following complaints submitted by Simon Perry, a blogger and member of Leicester Sceptics in the Pub, regarding 14 reflexologists claiming to treat specific diseases without any credible evidence, Maggie Dunn, CEO of CNHC, has said that they will tighten up on therapists making unjustified claims for which they have no evidence.
 CNHC reviewed the claims made by the reflexologists against the Advertising Standards Authority (ASA) guidelines - and told the reflexologists to remove their claims.
 In a personal communication to Simon Perry from Maggie Dunn, the CNHC’s Chief Executive Officer, CNHC said that in the future: